-Pan fried sausages smothered in stout and onion gravy on creamy garlic mashed potatoes.
-It’s a classic comfort food that’s bite sized and easier to enjoy!
+Bangers and mash recipe with pan-fried bite-sized sausages smothered in stout and onion gravy on creamy garlic mashed potatoes.
+A classic comfort food recipe with bite-sized sausages which makes it easier to enjoy!

 Comfort foods are wonderful.
 Although it is summer and it’s too warm out for comfort foods, I often ask – why limit it to cold and dreary days? 🙂 Tasty foods should be had all year round right?